 Blended finance structures when complemented with traditional agriculture development approaches can address systemic challenges in agricultural sector.
 The formal financial sector may view a country's agricultural sector as inherently risky, which blended finance can help mitigate, as evidenced by the 'Capital Plus' model pioneered by Investing in Women to catalyse investments in underserved markets.
 But this approach recognises that capital is a necessary but insufficient condition to tackle underlying agriculture sector dysfunctions.
-Integral to this model, targeted agriculture support services in partnership with private sector actors is crucial to improve sector level outcomes.
+Integral to this model, targeted agriculture support services in partnership with private sector actors is crucial to improve sector level outcomes maturity and risk return profile of the investors.

-Concessional finance needs to address market deficiencies crowding in instead of crowding out private sector.
-Across the capital continuum from grants to commercial capital, all types of investments are needed to strengthen agricultural market systems, depending on the market maturity and risk return profile of the investors.
 As such, there are strong roles to play for grant providers, development finance institutions, and commercial capital, in ways both complementary and additive.
-Many existing agriculture financing instruments-even though subsidised through ODA6 capital-seek to replicate venture capital and private equity (PE/VC) models that are often suitable for tech enabled business and could be served by existing private sector.
+Many existing agriculture financing instruments-even though subsidised through ODA capital-seek to replicate venture capital and private equity (PE/VC) models that are often suitable for tech enabled business and could be served by existing private sector.
 Capital intensive agribusinesses that cannot follow the PE/VC growth trajectory need patient debt and equity capital.
 Grant capital providers, such as Investing in Women, in emerging and low-income countries need to prioritise concessional capital to test targeted instruments to de-risk investments in these stable growth businesses.
 Development finance and commercial capital can help scale such models further.